 What to do if you are caught with drugs

-If you are suspected of possessing or are caught with a controlled drug, request a lawyer at the first opportunity and be extremely vigilant about what you say to the police prior to their arrival since whatever you say can be used against you.
+If you are suspected of possessing or are caught with a controlled drug, request a drug offence solicitor at the first opportunity and be extremely vigilant about what you say to the police prior to their arrival since whatever you say can be used against you.
 For example, if you are caught with drugs in your handbag and say you are looking after them for a friend, you may be charged with possession with intent to supply, rather than the lesser charge of possession of drugs.

 Prosecution teams commonly build a case for supply based on the amount of drugs seized.
 Therefore, if you are in possession of a small quantity of drugs, it may be difficult for the prosecution to prove a case of intent to supply, unless you provide them with additional evidence through comments made.